ZackeryRSmith/tercontrol/README.md

 Start of thanks
 -->
 ## Thanks <a name="thanks">
-- [anic17](https://github.com/anic17); Great help to the dvelopment of TerControl, motivating me to constantaly work on this project!
+- **[anic17](https://github.com/anic17)** | Great help to the dvelopment of TerControl, motivating me to constantaly work on this project!

-I would like to thank the entirety of the [Program Dream](https://discord.gg/gfmaxgE) discord server for being a great place!
+I would also like to thank the entirety of the [Program Dream](https://discord.gg/gfmaxgE) discord server for being a great place!
 Personally being active there gave me a new thing to do, I bet I'll be active on there a lot more so join!
 It's a non-toxic programming community and it's just a great place to be!
 <!--
 End of thanks
 -->